sylvaticus/OdsIO.jl/README.md

 * ranges is defined using integer positions for both rows and columns
 * the dictionary or dataframe is keyed by the values of the cells in the first row specified in the range, or first row if `range` is not given
 * retType="Matrix", differently from innerType="Dict", preserves original column order, it is faster and require less memory
-* using retType="DataFrame" requires the package `DataFrames` and also preserves original column order
+* using retType="DataFrame" also preserves original column order

 #### Examples
 ```julia